Daniel Radcliffe Delights with Daring Dance Moves in New Season of “Miracle Workers”

 Radcliffe appeared on The Late Show with Stephen Colbert, and it was just released on YouTube.
 They talked about Radcliffe’s dance scene in one of the Miracle Workers episodes (this is what’s going to significantly brighten your day), as well as his feelings about the 20th anniversary of the Harry Potter and the Sorcerer’s Stone film.
 Radcliffe admitted to Colbert that this was the first in-front-of-people press he’s done in almost two years, adding, “I’m sorry if I don’t know how to do this anymore.”
 He was clearly elated to be back in front of a crowd.

 The third season of Miracle Workers started airing on July 13 on TBS, and it’s been a wild ride since.
-In this season, Radcliffe plays Reverend Ezekiel Brown, a priest who finds himself presiding over a town that is on the verge of collapse.
+In this season, Radcliffe plays Reverend Ezekiel Brown, who finds himself presiding over a town that is on the verge of collapse.
 As a way to escape their dire circumstances, he leads the people out on the Oregon Trail, only to realize a while after that he has no idea how to get them to their new destination.

 While the show is known for its hilarious moments, seeing Radcliffe’s butt-shaking dance moves might count as the most entertaining yet.
 Dressed in somewhat risqué glittering chaps, he moves through a series of jaw-dropping dance moves to “She’ll Be Coming ‘Round the Mountain.”
 The best part might actually be the look on Steve Buscemi’s face, who portrays the outlaw, Benny, in this season.
 Radcliffe’s only reaction to the clip was that “the less context people have on that clip, the better, I feel like.”